 The week before you travel –

-Start shifting your family’s sleep schedule later or forward if you’ll be crossing more than 1-2 time zones.
+Start shifting your family’s sleep schedule later or earlier if you’ll be crossing more than 1-2 time zones.
 (Some kids are more sensitive than others).

 Stock up on sleep!
 Keep the schedule as clear as possible and focus on nailing those sleep and bedtimes.
 A well-rested child can handle a few schedule deviations!